wortley/dechecs/README.md

-# _unichess_
+# _d&eacute;checs_

+> from &eacute;checs (French for 'chess') and *de*centralised

-Lightweight, performant multiplayer chess web app utilising Socket.IO, python-chess and react-dnd.
+Performant multiplayer chess dapp on the Ethereum blockchain utilising web3py, wagmi, Socket.IO and react-dnd.
 Features drag and drop interface, CSS piece animations, rematch functionality and multiple time controls.
 Game states stored in Redis cache with a pub/sub channel used for game events.
-Backend is currently scaled to 8 uvicorn workers on a single Heroku dyno, but can be scaled much further.
+Backend is currently scaled to 8 uvicorn workers on a single Heroku dyno, and can be scaled much further.

 <!-- ![Screenshot of gameplay](images/play.png) -->